Academic Catalog 2024-2025

 • Coaching Appointments (Book a one-on-one appointment to discuss topics such as career and major exploration, internships, job searches, resumes, cover letters, interviews, and more.)

-• LinkedIn Learning (Utilize this online learning platform that allows you to discover and develop the skills you want and need through a personalized, data-driven learning experience.)
+• LinkedIn Learning (Utilize this FREE online learning platform that allows you to discover and develop the skills you want and need through a personalized, data-driven learning experience.)

 • SkillsMatch (Identify your skills and receive personalized career and educational recommendations.)